We are constantly being bombarded from the minute we open our eyes.

 Build a support network

 Find someone you can talk to at work.
 They could be your manager or someone in your team, or maybe they’re someone a bit further afield.
 There’s a lot to be said for being able to share your concerns and figure out issues you’re having with someone you trust.
-If you need more guidance at work, start the conversation about getting a mentor – approach the subject with energy and positivity and position the idea as not only beneficial for your development, but also to your performance at work.
+If you need more guidance at work, start the conversation about getting a mentor – approach the subject with energy and positivity and position the idea as not only beneficial for your development, but also for your performance at work.

 Modern living has pushed us to fit more and more into each day.
 We’re told to be more productive, to do 10 things at once and be thankful for the opportunity.
 And where does this leave us?
 We’re stressed, we feel like we never get anything done and we’re trapped in this never-ending to do list.
 Protecting your mental health starts by knowing what’s normal for you, and then it’s a case of reaching out for support or taking a step back when you need to.
 Keep checking in with yourself, know your worth and value your sanity.
 This is YOUR mental health we’re talking about!!